 The ERB connecting the two sides of the geometry grows linearly with time.
-Classically, this behaviour goes on forever.
-In \cite{CV-1} Susskind proposed that this behaviour is dual to the growth of the computational complexity in the boundary theory, which is known to persist for very long times.
-Using the CV proposal, the authors of \cite{CV-2} showed that the late-time behaviour of rate of change of holographic complexity is given by $d\mathcal{C}_V/dt=8\pi M/(d-1)$, where $M$ is the black hole's mass and $d$ is the number of dimensions of the boundary theory.
-Despite having a qualitative agreement with the behaviour of complexity for quantum systems, the CV conjecture is defined in terms of an arbitrary length scale, which is usually taken to be of the order of the AdS radius.
+Classically, this behavior goes on forever.
+In \cite{CV-1} Susskind proposed that this behavior is dual to the growth of the computational complexity in the boundary theory, which is known to persist for very long times.
+Using the CV proposal, the authors of \cite{CV-2} showed that the late-time behavior of the rate of change of complexity is given by $d\mathcal{C}_V/dt=8\pi M/(d-1)$, where $M$ is the black hole's mass and $d$ is the number of dimensions of the boundary theory.

+Despite having a qualitative agreement with the behavior of complexity for quantum systems, the CV conjecture is defined in terms of an arbitrary length scale, which is usually taken to be of the order of the AdS radius.
 In order to avoid the ambiguity associated to the arbitrary length scale the authors of \cite{CA-1,CA-2} proposed the CA conjecture.
-For neutral black holes, the late time behaviour of the rate of change of holographic complexity reaches a constant value which is also proportional to the black hole's mass \be \lim_{t \rightarrow \infty}\frac{d\mathcal{C}_A}{dt} = \frac{2 M}{\hbar \pi}\,. \ee This late-time behaviour may be assoiated with the Lloyd's bound on the rate of computation by a system with energy $M$ \cite{Lloyd-99}.
+For neutral black holes, the late time behavior of the rate of change of holographic complexity reaches a constant value which is also proportional to the black hole's mass \be \lim_{t \rightarrow \infty}\frac{d\mathcal{C}_A}{dt} = \frac{2 M}{\hbar \pi}\,. \ee This late-time behavior may be associated with the Lloyd's bound on the rate of computation by a system with energy $M$ \cite{Lloyd-99}.
 This saturation of the complexification bound lead to the conjecture that the black holes are the fastest computers in nature \cite{CA-2}.
 It was later shown that a more precise definition of $\mathcal{C}_A$ requires the introduction of joint and boundary terms, which were not present in the calculation of \cite{CA-1,CA-2}.
 In particular, it was shown that the CA proposal also have an ambiguity related to the parametrization of null surfaces \cite{Lehner-2016}.
-Using the boundary and joint terms derived in \cite{Lehner-2016,Carmi-2016}, the authors of \cite{Carmi-2017,Kim-2017a} showed that these ambiguities do not affect the late time behaviour of $d \mathcal{C}_A/dt$, but they play a role at early times, leading to a violation of Lloyd's bound.
+Using the boundary and joint terms derived in \cite{Lehner-2016,Carmi-2016}, the authors of \cite{Carmi-2017,Kim-2017a} showed that these ambiguities do not affect the late time behavior of $d \mathcal{C}_A/dt$, but they play a role at early times, leading to a violation of Lloyd's bound.

 Therefore, both the CA and the CV proposals have ambiguities which (apparently) cannot be eliminated.
 This is not a problem, however, because the same ambiguities were found in the definition of complexity for free quantum field theories \cite{Jefferson-2017,Chapman-2017,Khan-2018}.
 Moreover, the quantitative disagreement between the results obtained with the CA and CV proposals might be related to other ambiguities in the definition of complexity, like the choice of the reference state or the choice of the elementary gates.